Freeze Condiments

 Kimchi has a long timeframe of realistic usability since it’s been salt-cured.
 All things considered, it could at present turn sour when presented to indoor air for a really long time.
 Actually, extra kimchi will keep in the ice chest for just 5 to 7 days.
 At the point when kept in the freezer, remaining kimchi will keep for 2 to 3 months.
 All things considered, a few Koreans accept kimchi never turns sour, it just matures.

-READ ALSO: Can You Freeze Salsa?
-How to Freeze Salsa
+READ ALSO: Can You Freeze Sauerkraut?
+How to Freeze Sauerkraut

 In any case, never leave remaining kimchi sitting at room temperature for long.
 When you have scraps, keep in the refrigerator quickly to confine introduction to air.
 A sign that kimchi has “turned sour” is if takes on a too-sharp taste.
 Presently, kimchi that is turned sour isn’t totally unusable.
 You can even now utilize it in cooking.
 You can blend it in hotcake hitter, fricasseed rice, or tofu stew.